Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 - No need to install an agent on the client

-- The configuration definition file is written in yaml, which reduces the learning cost.
+- The configuration file is written in YAML, so the learning cost is low

-will work if Python 2.4 or higher is installed on the client and SSH can be connected.
+will work as long as Python 2.4 or higher is installed on the client and SSH can be connected.

 Features of Ansible